ZoneMinder/zoneminder/docs/installationguide/redhat.rst

     sudo dnf install zoneminder-httpd

+.. sidebar :: Note

+    A virtual package called zoneminder exists.
+This pacakge contains no files and will pull in the zoneminder-httpd package for backwards compatiblity.

 Install ZoneMinder for Nginx web server:

 ::

     sudo dnf install zoneminder-nginx

-.. sidebar :: Note

-    A virtual package called zoneminder exists.
-This pacakge contains no files and will pull in zoneminder-common and zoneminder-httpd packages for backwards compatiblity.

 Once ZoneMinder has been installed, you must read the README file under /usr/share/doc.
 ZoneMinder will *NOT* run without completing the steps shown in the README!